 The first place registration begins is online.
 This ties into your web presence, even if you don’t outright own your own piece of the web for your event.
 Event third-party ticketing sites do wonders, as you can expect attendees to bounce from the event if they show up and realize the entire line at the door is waiting to pay, making it a slow-moving process.

-The best way to get this process as painless as possible, is to move it to becoming more digital of course.
+The best way to get this process as painless as possible is to move it to become more digital of course.
 Doing so allows the ticketing process to be completed before the event even starts.
 This also allows for quick bar code and QR code scanning to confirm the registration long before you have to break out a list and search for their name, something I consider a cardinal sin among event planners.
 It’s easy to achieve this these days with literally any event management tool or platform, so shop around for the one that works for you, we suggest anything with app support to facilitate self-service tablet registrations at the door.

 The fewer folks you have waiting to buy a ticket on the day of the event, the better.
 There’s a lot that can be done to make registration easier, so here’s a list.